MAIF/otoroshi/manual/src/main/paradox/deploy/kubernetes.md

 ## Expose Otoroshi to outside world

-If you deploy Otoroshi on a kubernetes cluster, the Otoroshi service is deployed as a loadbalancer.
-You'll need to declare in your DNS settings any name that can be routed by otoroshi going to the loadbalancer endpoint of your kubernetes distribution.
+If you deploy Otoroshi on a kubernetes cluster, the Otoroshi service is deployed as a loadbalancer (service type: `LoadBalancer`).
+You'll need to declare in your DNS settings any name that can be routed by otoroshi going to the loadbalancer endpoint (CNAME or ip addresses) of your kubernetes distribution.
+If you use a managed kubernetes cluster from a cloud provider, it will work seamlessly as they will provide external loadbalancers out of the box.
+However, if you use a bare metal kubernetes cluster, id doesn't come with support for external loadbalancers (service of type `LoadBalancer`).
+So you will have to provide this feature in order to route external TCP traffic to Otoroshi containers running inside the kubernetes cluster.
+You can use projects like [MetalLB](https://metallb.universe.tf/) that provide software `LoadBalancer` services to bare metal clusters or you can use and customize examples in the installation section.

+@@@ warning
+We don't recommand running Otoroshi behind an existing ingress controller (or something like that) as you will not be able to use features like TCP proxying, TLS, mTLS, etc. Also, this additional layer of reverse proxy will increase call latencies.
+@@@

 ## Access a service from inside the k8s cluster